SaikrishnaSonnakula/styleguide_source/README.md

 We're using [bourbon.io](http://bourbon.io/).
 It's not a framework like Bootstrap.
 Instead, it's a library of _Mixins_ that allow one to have more control over styles.
 It's minimalistic in nature, but offers additional features through [Neat](http://neat.bourbon.io/) which is a Bourbon add-on that offers grids and layout helpers.

-## Contributing to Styleguide
-We're still figuring out this process but the important part is creating the pull requests and having at least two other developers approve.
-For more information on how to contribute.
-Read the [Contributing](https://stash.kp.org/projects/RWD/repos/styleguide/browse/CONTRIBUTING.md) documentation.

 ## Namespacing your app
 <a name="#namespacing"></a>
 It is very important to name space your styles for your APP.
 This will avoid conflict of your app integrating into AEM.
 Example, in your main.scss